How to Hard Reset Android Phones and Tablets

-A hard reset also known as an alternate reset is performed when your Android device is experiencing issues with performance.
+A hard reset is also known as an alternate reset is performed when your Android device is experiencing issues with performance.
 Depending on the severity of the issues, the hard reset is often considered a full solution that when done correctly will get your phone or tablet working optimally.
 It can fix a number of issues even when your phone or tablet’s touchscreen is not working.

 There are several situations when you may find it very advantageous to hard reset an Android phone or tablet.
 If ever you find yourself in one of the following situations, you may need to perform a hard reset.

-Flexibly Backup and Restore Android Data
+Backup & Restore Data Turns Flexible

 Step 1.
 Run the program and connect your device

-Note: You can use the feature of "Restore" to restore the backup file to your device, when you have the need later.
+Note: You can use the feature of "Restore" to restore the backup file to your device when you have the need later.